Home » Travel

 In all this, I sensed a feeling of home, though the space looked nothing like my home in California.
 It did, however, remind me of homes from my past.
 The views easily mimicked the vantage from my parents’ home where I spent my teenage years in British Columbia.
 The gardens reminded me of my Grandma’s floral paradise that she so expertly cultivated for many decades.
 The house itself, with its limestone walls, central hearth, and heavy wooden doors featuring beautifully forged iron hardware, echoed my Grandparents’ rural home set in the Canadian prairies.
 Collectively, aspects of the Stanton Guildhouse reminded me of some of my most beautiful childhood memories.
 This felt like an especially precious gift, as those homes from my past are no longer in my family’s possession.

 The best part about being in a place that reminded me of the most beautiful parts of my childhood meant that I felt instantly at ease in my surroundings.
 Talk about an ideal setting for inspiration & restoration!
 As our 2-night stay at the Guildhouse included a day of rest from our village-to-village walk through the Cotswolds, we all had the opportunity to bask in the beauty of our surroundings.
-At one point while relaxing in a massive free-standing soaker tub, I heard strains of the score from Pride & Prejuidice wafting up to the second floor.
+At one point while relaxing in a massive free-standing soaker tub, I heard strains of the score from Pride & Prejudice wafting up to the second floor.
 One of my guests, Brianne, was playing the baby grand piano set snugly in the corner of the great room.
 For just a moment in time, I felt like Elizabeth Bennet after a long walk.
 But then the Downton Abbey score was carried in through the window on a breeze and I imagined Lady Mary lowering herself into the warm water after a dramatic hunt across the countryside.
 Ah how a soundtrack plus the English countryside can set one’s imagination adrift!

 Throughout our rest day, women on the trip enjoyed coffee on the terrace, journaling with a view, a leisurely rest under a shade tree.
 Someone arranged fresh cut flowers in a window sill, enhancing the already impossibly lovely view.
 Three of the ladies hired a taxi and explored the surrounding villages for the afternoon.
 A few of us enjoyed a long pub lunch overlooking the valley.
 One of my guests pulled together a fantastic charcuterie spread for us to enjoy throughout the evening.
 We sat and discussed creativity and the effects of decision fatigue on our ability to thrive.
 The birdsong began early and the bees buzzed late, as they are prone to do throughout the long, languid days of an English summer.
 Rest felt effortless, guiltless, and good.
 The inspiration that surrounded us was simple yet stunning.
 I could have stayed in Stanton for a month filled with days like this, but as reality insists that is not to be, I will take everything I embraced that day and bring the inspiration home.